 Games

-Games are written in assembly and they have a maximum size of 32 KB, this is due to the limited address space available.
-However, with the use of a Memory Bank Controller (mapper), games can reach bigger sizes.
-The biggest Game Pak (cartridge) found in the market has a 1 MB ROM (or 8 MB, in the case of the Game Boy Color).
+Apart from this, commercial games were distributed in the form of Game Paks, which were cartridges designed by Nintendo for the Game Boy series.
+In terms of storage options, games had a maximum size of 32 KB, owing to the limited address space available.
+However, with the help of a Memory Bank Controller (mapper), games could reach bigger sizes.
+The largest Game Pak found in the market featured a 1 MB ROM (or 8 MB, in the case of the Game Boy Color).

 Types of cartridges

-Due to the two modes of operation the Game Boy Color supported, Nintendo listed three different types of Game Boy games:
+Due to the two modes of operation supported by the Game Boy Color, Nintendo categorised three different types of Game Boy games:

 External communications

-Game Boy Link cable for multiple variants of the console [16].
+The Game Boy Link cable, compatible with multiple variants of the console [17].
 Since the release of the original console, subsequent revisions miniaturised the socket while keeping the same number of pins.

-For the first time, games can communicate with other Game Boys using a Game Boy Link cable, which provides multiplayer functionality, for instance.
-The interface relies on a very primitive type of serial connection.
+For the first time, games could communicate with other consoles using a Game Boy Link cable, enabling multiplayer functionality, for instance.
+The interface relied on a very primitive type of serial connection.

-The original Game Boy transfers information at 8 Kbit/second (1 KB/sec), while the Color variant may reach up to 512 Kbit/second (64 KB/sec), the latter speed was known as ‘high speed’ mode.
+The original Game Boy transferred information at 8 Kbit/second (1 KB/sec), while the Color variant could reach up to 512 Kbit/second (64 KB/sec); the latter speed was known as ‘high speed’ mode.

-The latter variant is also bundled with an Infrared emitter and receiver (made of an LED and a phototransistor, respectively) [17].
-This made it possible to exchange data wirelessly between Game Boy Colors, as seen in games like Pokemon Gold and similar.
-However, you will find that the system doesn’t implement any communication protocol, only a single register (RP) that encodes the IR sensor’s action (emit or receive), the single bit (0 or 1) being transferred and the last bit received.
-Nevertheless, to alleviate things for developers, Nintendo did include a reference implementation in the official Game Boy Developer manual [18].
+The Color model also bundled an infrared emitter and receiver (made of an LED and a phototransistor, respectively) [18].
+This made it possible to exchange data wirelessly between Game Boy Colors, as seen in titles such as Pokémon Gold and similar.
+However, you will find that the system didn’t implement a communication protocol - only a single register (RP) that encoded the IR sensor’s action (emit or receive), the bit (0 or 1) being transferred, and the last bit received.
+Nevertheless, to alleviate things for developers, Nintendo did provide a reference implementation in the official Game Boy Developer Manual [19].

 Anti-piracy

-As you’ve seen in the ‘Operating System’ section, the console will never run a game right away, it first executes a series of checks that prevent the execution of unauthorised cartridges and also makes sure the cartridge is correctly inserted.
+As you’ve seen in the ‘Operating System’ section, the console never runs a game straight away; it first performs a series of checks that prevent the execution of unauthorised cartridges and also makes sure the cartridge is correctly inserted.

-To be able to pass these checks, games had to include a copy of Nintendo’s logo (in the form of tiles) in its ROM header [19], this way Nintendo could make use of Copyright and Trademark laws to control the distribution.
+To be able to pass these checks, games had to include a copy of Nintendo’s logo (in the form of tiles) within the ROM header [20].
+This way, Nintendo could make use of copyright and trademark laws to control distribution.
 Pretty clever, huh?

 Conversely, Sega v.
-Accolade later awarded any company with the right to use copyrighted logos for this kind of requirement, as it falls under fair use.
+Accolade later awarded companies the right to use copyrighted logos for this kind of requirement, as it was deemed fair use.

-That being said, more anti-piracy measures can be implemented inside games, like checking the SRAM size (it’s normally bigger in Bootlegs) and checksumming the ROM at random points of the game.
+That being said, additional anti-piracy measures could be implemented inside games.
+Examples included checking the SRAM size (as it’s typically larger in bootlegs) and checksumming the ROM at random points during gameplay (to spot modifications in the game’s code).

 That’s all folks